Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Introduction

 These difficulties with $\Lambda$CDM might suggest a problem with our understanding of the $\mathcal{O} \left( 10^{-5} \right)$ CMB anisotropies.
 However, we can infer $H_0$ using only the CMB monopole temperature in combination with the primordial light element abundances, relying on the well-established theory of Big Bang nucleosynthesis \citep[BBN;][]{Cyburt_2016}.
 This BAO + BBN route to $H_0$ gives $68.51 \pm 0.58$~km/s/Mpc \citep{DESI_2025}, far below local measurements of $cz'$.
 Thus, problems with measurements of the subtle CMB anisotropies cannot account for the Hubble tension.

 The above argument relies on $\Lambda$CDM applying prior to recombination, but if there are actually significant deviations from it, then we may be able to fit the CMB anisotropies and BBN with a higher $H_0$ consistent with the local $cz'$.
-There have been several proposals along these lines, for instance using primordial magnetic fields modifying the redshift of recombination \citep{Mirpoorian_2025}.
+There have been several proposals along these lines, for instance using primordial magnetic fields to increase the redshift of recombination \citep{Mirpoorian_2025, Jedamzik_2026}.
 However, there are at least seven serious difficulties faced by such early-time solutions to the Hubble tension \citep{Vagnozzi_2023}.
-One such difficulty is that the age of the Universe would be reduced by a higher expansion rate than the \emph{Planck} cosmology for nearly the entirety of cosmic history.
-However, this prediction is in significant tension with observations of the oldest Galactic stars and globular clusters \citep{Cimatti_2023, Valcin_2025}, which are more in line with the \emph{Planck} $H_0$ given the constraint on the matter density parameter $\Omega_{\mathrm{M}}$ from uncalibrated BAO data \citep{Banik_2025}.
+One such difficulty is that the age of the Universe would be reduced by a higher expansion rate than the \emph{Planck} cosmology for nearly the entirety of cosmic history \citep{Vagnozzi_2022}.
+However, this prediction is in significant tension with observations of the oldest Galactic stars and globular clusters \citep{Valcin_2021, Cimatti_2023, Xiang_2022, Souza_2024, Lundkvist_2025, Shariat_2025, Tomasetti_2025, Valcin_2025, Xiang_2025}, which are more in line with the \emph{Planck} $H_0$ given the constraint on the matter density parameter $\Omega_{\mathrm{M}}$ from uncalibrated BAO data \citep{Banik_2025_cosmology}.
 Another issue is that the CMB contains a wealth of detail beyond merely the angular scale of the first acoustic peak.
 This makes it challenging to understand the excellent fit to the CMB power spectrum in $\Lambda$CDM if there were indeed substantial deviations from it in the pre-recombination Universe \citep{Calabrese_2025, Camphuis_2025}.
-Another issue is that the BAO anomaly is not present at high $z$ but grows as we get to lower $z \lesssim 1$.
-This trend cannot be understood through a simple recalibration of $r_d$, which would uniformly scale the BAO angular scale and redshift depth at any $z$ by the same factor at all $z$.
+Moreover, these deviations would need to be tuned such that the horizon scale at matter-radiation equality ($z \approx 3400$) agrees very well with the $\Lambda$CDM prediction calibrated using the sound horizon at recombination \citep{Zaborowski_2025}.
+Another issue is that the BAO anomaly is not present at high $z$ but grows as we get to $z \lesssim 1$.
+This trend cannot be understood through a simple recalibration of $r_d$, which would uniformly rescale the BAO angular scale and redshift depth at any $z$ by the same factor.
+Several other studies have also reported that the $H_0$ inferred from data at some redshift declines with $z$ \citep{Jia_2023, Jia_2025a, Lopez_2025}.
+This descending trend is very indicative of departures from $\Lambda$CDM in the late Universe.
+If we assume standard physics at early times and allow a flexible expansion rate history, it is possible to predict that $H_0$ should have a value similar to the measured local $cz'$, even when this is not used as a constraint \citep{Jia_2025b}.
+This connects early and late Universe measurements using a departure from the standard Friedmann equations only at $z \lesssim 0.5$.